KarateJB/eBooks/Database/SQL Server/01.Partition Table/README.md

 ## Test the partition table with data

-We can use the following SQL to generate the data into the table.
+We can use the following SQL to generate some data into the table.

 ```sql
 CREATE FUNCTION fn_get_random (@GUID uniqueidentifier, @CEILING_VALUE INT)